Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Methodology

 and the gradient for $\theta_{1}$ with $P_{1}$ is:

-The proposed design enables two-fold benefits.
-For the layers in the first block, it reduces the noise propagated from the perturbations of the last layers by incorporating the difference in loss values computed using the larger perturbation, allowing for a better estimate of the gradient along the sampled direction $z_{1}$.
-Secondly, the use of a higher number of perturbations is enabled with a reduced computational cost due to the reuse of the output of $f_{1}$.
+There are multiple benefits to using this estimation technique.
+Firstly, for the gradients of layers in the first block, it \textit{reduces the noise introduced by the perturbations of the last layers}.
+This is achieved by averaging over multiple perturbations of the second block when computing the difference in loss values, thus allowing for a better estimate of the gradient along the sampled direction $z_{1}$.

+For the second block, the advantage arises from the fact that \textit{each perturbation uses the same input activations that originate from a single direction of perturbation $\theta_{1}$}.
+Furthermore, the increased number of perturbations for $f_2$ is made computationally efficient by \textit{reusing the output of $f_{1}$}.
 Let the $\text{fw}^{1}_{\text{\acsp{FLOP}}}$ and $\text{fw}^{2}_{\text{\acsp{FLOP}}}$ be the inference \acp{FLOP} of the two blocks, the computation cost for a step is as follows: